-There are around 3 ferries per day sailing from Mykonos to Andros in Greece.
+There are 3 or 4 ferries per day sailing from Mykonos to Andros in Greece during the summer months.
 The Mykonos Andros ferry trip takes around 2 and a half hours.

 Andros island in Greece